 Casting is a manufacturing process in which a liquid material is usually poured into a mold that contains a cavity of the desired shape and then allowed to solidify.
 The solidified part is also known as the casting, which is ejected or broken from the mold to complete the process.
-It has a wide range of applications including industrial manufacturing, automotive, and aerospace industries.
+It has a wide range of applications in industrial manufacturing and in the automotive and aerospace industries.

 The basic metal casting process involves creating a pattern and a mold, then pouring molten metal into the mold.
 You will then extract the solid metal casting and finish your piece.
-This process is customizable for different types of metal casting, along with shapes, sizes, and more.
+This process can be customized for casting different types of metals into various shapes and sizes of products.

 Low mold cost

 Ideal for making complex shapes, especially those with internal cavities

 The finished product has low precision

 Application: It is often used to make crankshafts, cylinder heads and castings of automobile engine blocks.